 Fast, secure, risk-free booking guaranteed.

 Snaking its way through the Southern Highlands of Iceland, the Laugavegur Trail and its ever-changing landscapes are an inexhaustible source of wonder for any hiker.
-The moss-covered lava fields, polychrome mountains, black sand deserts, and turquoise lakes turn this age-old trail into a vivid riot of colors.
-With so many natural wonders to offer, it comes as no surprise that it bears the title of the most famous trail in Iceland.
+Moss-covered lava fields, polychrome mountains, black sand deserts, and turquoise lakes turn this age-old trail into a vivid riot of colors—it comes as no surprise that it bears the title of the most famous trail in Iceland.
 And even when you enter the home stretch of this iconic trek, the beauty doesn’t fade!
 You’ll find yourself in Thorsmork, a valley nestled between three glaciers with amazing hikes of its own and home to glacier-fed rivers, mossy greenery, and so much more.
 Immerse yourself in Iceland’s culture and recharge your batteries each day with a warm meal prepared in a heated mountain hut.
 Follow the ancient pathways under Iceland’s midnight sun and let this untouched wilderness deliver some unforgettable moments.

 Witness the combined forces of volcanoes and glaciers